joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 THM's documentation is extensive and follows the same structure as the code base.
 Each object is accompanied by a documentation page that:

-- describes it, including its equations or a figure as relevant
+- Describes it, including its equations or a figure as relevant
-- lists its parameters along with metadata about the parameters
+- Lists its parameters along with metadata about the parameters
-- lists all the input files in the repository that use this object
+- Lists all the input files in the repository that use this object
-- lists all the classes deriving from this object.
+- Lists all the classes deriving from this object.

 Major groups of objects, usually derived from a single base class, are documented through the syntax documentation, which describes how these objects are instantiated and used in a simulation.